cncf/k8s-conformance/reviewing.md

 Kubernetes.

 4. Look at `e2e.log`.
 Verify that the `major.minor` component of the `kube-apiserver version:` log exactly matches the Conformance Version.
+The patch version does not matter.

 5. Verify that the last line of `e2e.log` says "SUCCESS! -- `N` Passed | 0
 Failed | 0 Pending | `M` Skipped PASS".
 The exact value of `N` and `M` don't